-1. Percentage coverage by training and awareness programmes on any of the Principles during the financial year:
+Percentage coverage by training and awareness programmes on any of the Principles during the financial year:

-Segment Total number of training and awareness programmes held Topics/principles covered under the training and its impact Percentage of persons in respective category covered by the awareness programmes Board of Directors We conduct familiarisation programmes for the Board of Directors/KMPs regularly.
-The Key Managerial Personnel (KMP) aim is to familiarise the Directors/KMPs with the strategy, operations, and functions of the Company.
-The key topics covered under the programme are the Code of Conduct for Directors and senior-level employees, the Code of Conduct on Insider Trading, Corporate profile, Organisational structure, Mandates of various Committees, and updates on various other initiatives.
-Employees other than BoD and KMPs our facilities in the reporting period.
-Some Ve have conducted multiple training sessions for our employees and workers across our facilities in the reporting period.
-Some of the key training includes Behaviour Based Workers Safety Management, Prevention of Sexual Office safety, Regulatory requirements, Ris Business communication, etc. 100%
+Segment Total number of training and awareness programmes held Topics/principles covered under the training and its impact Percentage of persons in respective category covered by the awareness programmes Board of Directors , , the Board of Directors/KMPs regularly.
+The 100% Key Managerial Personnel (KMP) the Company.
+The key topics covered under for Directors and senior-level employees, the s to familiarise the Directors/KMPs with the strategy, operations, and functions of ompany.
+The key topics covered under the programme are the Code of Conduct rectors and senior-level employees, the Code of Conduct on Insider Trading, orate profile, Organisational structure, Mandates of various Committees, and tes on various other initiatives.
+Employees other than BoD and KMPs We have conducted multiple training session our facilities in the reporting period.
+Some of 100% Workers Safety Management, Prevention of Sexual I Office safety, Regulatory requirements, Risl Business communication, etc. . , 100%

-Details of fines/penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors/KMPs) with regulators/ law enforcement agencies/ judicial institutions, in the financial year, in the following format
+2. Details of fines/penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors/KMPs) with regulators/ law enforcement agencies/ judicial institutions, in the financial year, in the following format